HOME ABOUT RESEARCH DATA SCIENCE PUBLICATIONS CYCLING CONTACT

 Data visualization

-Good visualization of data and statistical results is crucial to clear science communication, and I like to explore new ways to show information.
+Good visualization of data and statistical results is crucial to clear science communication, and I like to experiment with new ways to communicate information.
 Below are a few examples of visualizations I've made for previous projects.
-I also like to create interactive dashboards where users can point-and-click to choose the information and plot types they want to see.
+I ahve also created interactive dashboards where users can point-and-click to choose the information and plot types they want to see.

 Visualizing change over time.